Maximum spectral gaps of graphs: Proofs of the theorems

 \begin{proof}[Proof of Theorem~\ref{t1}] By the proof of Theorem~\ref{thm:allk}, equality holds when $\lambda_1=d=\frac{n}{2}$, $\lambda_2=\frac{\sqrt{2}}{4}n$, $\lambda_3=\cdots=\lambda_{n-1}=0$, and $\lambda_n=-\frac{\sqrt{2}}{4}n$.

 In the remainder of the proof, we will show that any graph with the above spectrum must be a blowup of $P^*_4$.
 Since $\lambda_1=d$, $G^*$ must be a regular graph.

 Note that $\tr(A)=\sum_{i=1}^n \lambda_i=\frac{n}{2}$.
-The order $n$ must be even and half of the vertices must have a self-loop while the other half don't.
+The order $n$ must be even and half of the vertices must have a self-loop while the other half are loopless.
 Let $S$ denote the set of vertices with a self-loop and let $\bar S$ be the set of vertices without loops.

 For $i=1,\dots,n$, let $v_i$ be the orthogonal unit eigenvector corresponding to $\lambda_i$.
 In particular, we have $v_1=\frac{1}{\sqrt{n}}{\bf 1}$, where $\bf 1$ is the all ones vector.
 We have

 In particular, we have